shaloo/docs.arcana/docs/state_of_the_ntwk.md

 !!! tip

-    Besides social authentication, a passwordless login option is also available to onboard dApp users.
+    Besides social authentication, a password-free login option is also available to onboard dApp users.

 ### Arcana Wallet